ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 with an error.

 If the client instance is identified in this manner, the registered key for the client instance MAY be a symmetric key known to the AS.
-The client instance MUST NOT send a symmetric key by value in the request, as doing so would expose the key directly instead of proving possession of it.
+See considerations on symmetric keys in {{security-symmetric}}.

 ### Providing Displayable Client Instance Information {#request-display}